 Technically, all skin types should be able to tolerate a retinoid, it just depends on the strength, the type of retinoid used and the formulation.
 You might need to shop around and sample different types to find the right one for you.

 As always, there are caveats here.
 If your skin is already inflamed due to extreme dryness or conditions such as rosacea, eczema or psoriasis, then it's more likely to react to a retinoid.

 Retinoids are also not recommended for women who are pregnant or breastfeeding, as retinoic acid has been proven to cause birth defects.
 As always, it’s best to err on the side of caution.

 Retinoids should only be used at night for three key reasons.
 Firstly, it oxidises in sunlight, which will reduce its potency.
 Secondly, retinoids make skin more sensitive to light, so wearing them during the day is a bad idea.
 Finally, our skin is not exposed to external factors, like pollution and UV as we sleep, so we can fully reap the benefits with minimal distraction.
 Think of it like trying to read a book in a quiet room vs a packed train carriage.

-As with all ingredients, if you’re new to retinoids, you need to build up your usage slowly and carefully.
+As with all ingredients, if you’re new to retinoids, you need to build up your usage slowly and carefully while listening to your skin.
 Start with a twice a week application, increasing only if your skin is reacting well.
 If you go in with high strengths and regular application, you’re much more likely to suffer adverse side effects.

 If you do find that your retinoid causes irritation, consider buffing its application by applying moisturiser before and after.
 And again, remember your SPF during the day.